Skip to main content

 You can also listen to this article:

-What is Just-in-Time Manufacturing?
+What is Just-in-Time manufacturing?

 Overproduction is manufacturing products in advance of or more than the demand specifies.
 It’s considered to be the most severe of the wastes by proponents of just-in-time manufacturing because it squanders time, space, and money, all the while masking the other problems within a company’s processes.